CHAPTERS 27-29

 Heather didn’t dare look at James directly, so she watched in her peripheral vision, her shoulders tight and mechanical hands squeezed together in her lap.

 Witnessing proud, diligent, controlled James tight in the grips of a panic attack was deeply unsettling.
-Part of her wanted to reach out to him again, to comfort him.
+Part of her wanted to reach out to him, to comfort him.
 But a coldness was rising within her, as she saw him for what he was.

 James Siles, for all his layers of masks and attempted approachability, was narcissistic, naive, and cowardly.
 He had only accepted her friendship, and allowed himself to believe he was her friend too, because she was useful to his ego.
 He had needed someone to believe in his insanity, and Heather had jumped at the chance to be needed.

-Solemnly, Heather listened to his uncontrollable gasps.
+Solemnly, Heather listened to his visceral, uncontrolled panic.
 Him in his organic, breathing body, still trying to understand what he had wrought.

 She pitied him.
 Immensely.